WorkWell South Cumbria We're Here to Support You

 You can self-refer by completing the referral form either by clicking the link below or scanning the QR code.

-Referrals will be also be accepted from Employers, Employability Services, GPs and other Healthcare Services, Barrow Integrated Care Community (ICC) and Voluntary Sector Organisations/Partners by emailing WorkWell@cumbriahealth.nhs.uk.
+Referrals will be also be accepted from Employers, Employability Services, GPs and other Healthcare Services, Integrated Care Community (ICC) and Voluntary Sector Organisations/Partners by emailing WorkWell@cumbriahealth.nhs.uk.

 How much does accessing the WorkWell service cost?